GSA/idmanagement.gov/_implement/distribute-fcpca.md

 # Step 1 - Obtain and verify the FCPCA root certificate

-The first step in this process is to obtain a copy of the FCPCA root certificate, and verify its authenticity.
+The first step in this process is to obtain a copy of the FCPCAG2 root certificate, and verify its authenticity.

 ## Download a Copy of the FCPCA root certificate

-To download a copy of the FCPCA root certificate, use one of these recommended options:
+To download a copy of the FCPCAG2 root certificate, use one of these recommended options:

 - Download the certificate from <http://repo.fpki.gov/fcpca/fcpcag2.crt>
 - Email <fpki-help@gsa.gov> to request an out-of-band copy for download.